-How would one see what header is being sent in, and what to do with it?
+How would one see what header is being sent in, which would cause the 404?

-There are a couple of ways to see what headers are sent into a CF request.
-Unfortunately, you can only see them when the request IS working, such as when you use that .* pattern, or if you roll back the update.
+Also, from a CF perspective, there are a couple of ways to see what headers are sent into a CF request, at least when the request IS working, such as when you may use that .* pattern (to get past the problem temporarily), or if you may roll back the update.

-One way is with the CFML function gethttprequestdata (or more specifically, coldfusion gethttprequestdata().headers).
-Another way is with FusionReactor, and its ability to see the "details" of a request, one of which is a "headers" tab.
+First, there's the CFML function gethttprequestdata (or more specifically, coldfusion gethttprequestdata().headers).
+Second is with FusionReactor, and its ability to see the "details" of a request, one of which is a "headers" tab.

 What's not clear from the Tomcat docs is whether in doing that, we are ADDING to or OVER-RIDING/overwriting the default values listed on the Tomcat doc page.
 Again, I plan to do some more research and testing on things.
 (I find virtually none by anyone else on the web.)
 If I learn more, I will share it here.

 What if I am in cf11 or earlier (or choose not to apply the Mar 2020 update) but want the security fix?

 While it's risky for so many reasons to be running CF11 or earlier (since such are not supported/updated by Adobe), note that Adobe did offer a special technote for those in this situation who want to address (manually) the vulnerability closed in this Mar 2020 CF update.

 Now, moving on to more "strategic" questions and answers, for you and for Adobe to consider...